 1) These trails are purpose-built for mountain biking and are designed to be ridden in a specific direction.
-To maximize your riding pleasure and minimize nasty head-on collisions, please follow the trail arrows.
+To maximize your riding pleasure and minimize nasty head-on collisions, please follow the trail signage.

 2) For your own safety and so that we can keep these trails open, stay on the trails at all times.
 Even though we’re sure you’re awesome, the trails are your best bet to get home without a detour to the local emergency room.
 Portions of these trails pass through a closed landfill and glass, metal and other fun-ending hazards can and will wreck your day if you try to blaze your own trails.
 The trails are also close to farm lands, private property and restricted sites.
 For your sake and ours, stay on the trail.

 3) These are multi-use trails in a multi-use recreation area.
 If you’re on your bike, you are very likely to encounter people doing things other than riding.
-In particular, hunting is allowed on this property and hunters have been using this site long before these trails were built.
+In particular, hunting is allowed on this property by special permit from Danville Borough and hunters have been using this site long before these trails were built.
 Respect other park users and be good ambassadors of your sport.
 Our continued use of this park depends upon your good behavior at all times.